PaperTriangle/Sonic-3-AIR-Mods/README.md

 There is a compatibility with **LBZ Eggman Fleeing**, **Origins Parity Galore** and **Better Big Arm Fade**!
 You will need to load this mod over them.

+## Paper's HUD Additions
+Adds a new Sonic CD inspiired life icon and a Transform button.
+Should work with regular and mobile views with compatibility with **Haru's Forever-esque HUD**, **Extra Sloy Mighty, Ray & Amy** and **Extra Slot 3D in 2D Shadow**.
+The transform button has compatibility with **Characters Go Super Then Hyper** and possibly **Super Post-Trade**.

 ## Gotta Go Fast!
 A mod that adds in a Fast Dash to Sonic and Knuckles, providing configurations to make the way the Fast Run works configurable and consistent.
 Can also override some ESU characters for consistency.